-Once you have the information ready, please contact me so that I can supply a link to our secure file share system.
-Please do not email the information or send data sticks as these may not be secure and could risk a data breach.
+Visit the website for full information.
+Once you have the information ready, please contact the GDC so that they can supply a link to its secure file share system.
+Please do not email the information or send data sticks, as these may not be secure and could risk a data breach.